Acura maintenance: cost, plans and service schedule

 RepairPal’s figures combine maintenance and repair costs, but it may be helpful to remember that these are often separate expenses.
 General maintenance includes any precautionary services meant to prolong your car’s life, such as oil changes.
 On the other hand, repairs are intended to fix parts that malfunction.
 To give you a better idea of where your money might go, we’ll explore the possible costs that fall into each of these categories.

 As with any vehicle you purchase, it’s important to keep your Acura in good condition through routine maintenance.
-All recent Acura models have a Maintenance Minder that tells you when and what needs maintenance on your vehicle, so you shouldn’t have to know your maintenance schedule by memory, but it’s still helpful to look through your owners manual occasionally to see what maintenance you have coming up.
+All recent Acura models have a Maintenance Minder that tells you when and what needs maintenance on your vehicle, so you shouldn’t have to know your maintenance schedule by memory.

 Your bill for maintenance services depends on where you go and the time required for each task.
 While a tire rotation may only cost $35, replacing your engine’s coolant can cost up to $168.
 Luckily, Acura maintenance prices are typically not as high as those with other luxury vehicles.

-Acura also offers a two-year, 24,000-mile program that includes free oil and oil filter changes along with tire rotation services for the new 2023 Integra.
+Acura also offers a two-year, 24,000-mile maintenance program that includes free oil and oil filter changes and tire rotation services for the new 2023 Integra.
 Get in contact with your local Acura dealer for other coupons and discounts on standard upkeep.

 2019 Acura ILX maintenance costs